Peer-Reviewed Publications

 Joint with Isabel Z. Martínez.

-The Review of Economics and Statistics (accepted, February 2024).
+The Review of Economics and Statistics (forthcoming, online first: June 14, 2024).

 Abstract: We present a new data set we built based on Swiss rich lists going back to 1989.
 We show, among other things, that 60% of the super-rich are heirs—a fraction twice as large as in the US—and that wealth mobility at the very top has declined significantly.
 We find that top 0.01% wealth shares are higher than previous estimates based on wealth tax statistics suggest.
 At the same time, we argue that rich list data lead to overestimating wealth inequality.
 While rich lists are valuable to study the super-rich, we recommend to use reported wealth figures with caution.